open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 * The Radio side provides 3.3vDC to 12vDC Bias voltage through 2.2k ohm impedance.
     * This DC bias voltage should be as free from noise as possible.
 Any noise on this supply will conduct directly to the microphone input on the radio.

+The Microphone Signals are carried on Pins 6 (Microphone) and 3 (Microphone Ground), which are the Green pair in TIA-568B wiring.

 Microphone Ground should be kept as separate as possible (not tied to Power or Headphone Grounds unless absolutely necessary), allowing Microphone signal return currents, and ONLY the Microphone signal return currents, to be seen by the Microphone receiver on the Radio side.
-Idealy, the Microphone receiver circuit treats the Microphone pair as a balanced signal to reject common mode current noise picked up by the Microphone cables.
+Ideally, the Microphone receiver circuit treats the Microphone pair as a balanced signal to reject common mode current noise picked up by the Microphone cables.

 This may not always be possible (eg: a 4 pin TRRS headset with a shared Mic and Headphone Ground).
 In these situations, it is acceptable to tie the two grounds together.
 But this should only be done if absolutely necessary.